Khorvie-Tech/khorvie-tech.github.io/_posts/2025-06-02-win32priorsep.md

 ### Why It Matters?

 This setting tells Windows:
-How long each app gets to use the CPU before switching Whether your current app gets more love (runs faster/smoother)
+How long each app gets to use the CPU before switching, it determines whether your current app gets more love (runs faster/smoother)

 ### How to change it and recommended Values: